-What is an Act of Domestic Violence?
+What is an Act of Domestic Violence in Lincoln?

 Like any violent offense, there are viable defenses to a domestic assault charge that an innovative lawyer may use.
 Domestic violence is a crime of intent, meaning accidental injuries do not qualify as a criminal offense.